Larry Nance Jr.: Personal life

 At the age of 16, Nance Jr. was diagnosed with Crohn's disease.

 Nance Jr.'s older sister, Casey, played basketball at Revere High School and for the NCAA Division I Dayton Flyers for four years.
 Nance Jr.'s younger brother, Pete also played basketball at Revere High School, and spent his college playing basketball at Northwestern.
 In June 2022, Pete Nance decided to transfer to the North Carolina Tar Heels men's basketball program with his extra year of Covid eligibility.

-Outside of the NBA, Nance supports soccer club Chelsea F.C.
+Outside of the NBA, Nance supports soccer club Leeds United and became part owner in 2023 as a member of the 49ers Enterprises, the investment arm of the San Francisco 49ers.

 In 2018, Larry married his longtime girlfriend, Hailey Pince.